 The Board encourages you to exercise your right to vote.
 Your vote is important.
-Voting early helps ensure that VAALCO receives a quorum of shares necessary to hold the annual meeting.

-Stockholders can vote in person at the annual meeting or by proxy.
-If you are a stockholder of record (you own shares in your name), there are three ways to vote by proxy:
+Stockholders can vote in person at the Annual Meeting or by proxy.
+If you are a stockholder of record (you own shares in your name), there are three ways to vote:

-- By Internet-You can vote over the Internet at www.proxyvote.com by following the instructions on the Notice or, if you received your proxy materials by mail, by following the instructions on the proxy card. - By telephone-If you received your proxy materials by mail or if you request paper copies of the proxy materials, stockholders located in the United States can vote by telephone by calling 1-800-579-1639 and following the instructions on the proxy card. - By mail-If you received your proxy materials by mail or if you request paper copies of the proxy materials, you can vote by mail by marking, dating, signing and returning the proxy card in the postage-paid envelope.
+- By Internet-You may vote over the Internet at www.rtcoproxy.com/egy by following the instructions on the Notice or, if you received your proxy materials by mail, by following the instructions on the proxy card. - By telephone Stockholders located in the United States may vote by telephone by calling 1-877-265-0355 and following the instructions on the Notice, or if you received you proxy material by mail, by following the instructions on the proxy card. - By mail-If you received proxy materials by mail, you can vote by mail by marking, dating, signing and returning the proxy card in the postage-paid envelope.

-Telephone and Internet voting facilities for stockholders of record will be available 24 hours a day and will close at 11:59 p.m.
-Eastern time on June 5, 2012.
+Telephone and Internet voting will be available 24 hours a day and will close at 11:59 p.m.
+Eastern Daylight time on June 3, 2014.